 The matrix is the map.
 Here is the route for the most common long-context workloads.

-Winner: Claude Opus 4.7.
+Winner: Claude Opus 4.8.
 Legal review is a citation-bound workload — the deliverable is a list of clauses, risks, and recommendations each tied to a specific paragraph and page.
 Opus's combination of best-in-class deep recall and best-in-class citation behavior is exactly what this workload rewards.
 A 500-page contract bundle fits comfortably inside the 1M-token window, and Opus will quote the clause rather than paraphrase it.
-Gemini's 2M window is unnecessary at this size, and its softer citation behavior is an active liability for the next human reviewer.
+Gemini 3.1 Pro shares that same 1M window, so the decision here is not about capacity — it is about grounding, and Gemini's softer citation behavior is an active liability for the next human reviewer.

 Multi-document research synthesis

-Winner: Gemini 2.5 Pro for capacity-bound, Claude Opus 4.7 for citation-bound.
-If you are synthesizing themes across a thousand papers and the deliverable is a structured summary, Gemini's 2M window lets you put more of the corpus in one call and skip the retrieval layer.
-If the deliverable is a literature review that has to attribute every claim to a specific paper and quote the supporting passage, Opus is the right call even though you'll have to chunk above 1M tokens.
-The split is between "synthesize" and "cite."
+Winner: Gemini 3.1 Pro for reasoning-bound, Claude Opus 4.8 for citation-bound.
+If you are synthesizing themes across a thousand papers and the deliverable is a structured summary, Gemini's reasoning over large inputs and native multimodality let you reason across the corpus — including any charts, figures, or scanned pages — in one call.
+If the deliverable is a literature review that has to attribute every claim to a specific paper and quote the supporting passage, Opus is the right call.
+Both share the 1M window, so whichever you pick, anything above 1M tokens means a chunk-and-retrieve layer rather than a bigger model.
+The split is between "reason and synthesize" and "cite."
+On a tight budget, DeepSeek V4 covers the synthesize side at a fraction of the cost.

 Whole-codebase audits

-Winner: Gemini 2.5 Pro for raw size, Claude Opus 4.7 for security audits.
-A 1.5M-token monorepo fits in Gemini in one shot, which is the right move when the question is architectural ("walk me through the data flow from the API gateway to the database").
-For security audits where you need precise references to specific files and line ranges and a disciplined chain of reasoning about exploit paths, Opus's combination of deep recall and citation precision wins, and you chunk the codebase if it exceeds 1M tokens.
-GPT-5 is a solid alternate when audit calls are embedded in an agent loop that also needs to run tools.
+Winner: Gemini 3.1 Pro for architectural sweeps, Claude Opus 4.8 for security audits.
+A large monorepo that fits inside 1M tokens can go to Gemini in one shot, which is the right move when the question is architectural ("walk me through the data flow from the API gateway to the database") and reasoning over the whole input is the job.
+For security audits where you need precise references to specific files and line ranges and a disciplined chain of reasoning about exploit paths, Opus's combination of deep recall and citation precision wins.
+Both top out at 1M, so a codebase larger than that needs chunking regardless of which you pick — there is no bigger-window escape hatch anymore.
+GPT-5.5 is a solid alternate when the relevant slice fits inside 400K and audit calls are embedded in an agent loop that also needs to run tools.

 Long-form conversation context retention

-Winner: GPT-5.
-Long-running conversations — a coding session that accumulates over hours, a research collaboration that spans days, a customer-support thread with a year of history — reward the model with the fastest latency at long context and the best tool-call ergonomics.
-GPT-5's strong-across-the-board profile and lowest-latency-at-depth make it the practical choice for interactive workloads.
-Opus is the better picker for accuracy at depth, but the latency tradeoff makes it less pleasant for live conversation.
+Winner: GPT-5.5, up to 400K; Claude Opus 4.8 beyond it.
+Long-running conversations — a coding session that accumulates over hours, a research collaboration that spans days, a customer-support thread with a long history — reward the model with the fastest latency at long context and the best tool-call ergonomics.
+GPT-5.5's strong-across-the-board profile and lowest-latency-at-depth make it the practical choice for interactive workloads, as long as the accumulated context stays under its 400K window.
+Once a session outgrows 400K, switch to Opus 4.8, which holds a 1M window and the better recall at depth — at the cost of snappiness in live conversation.

 Reference-heavy technical writing